What To Do & Where To Stay On The Amalfi Coast

 Monastero Santa Rosa

-Nestled in the fishing village of Conca dei Marini, located between Amalfi and Positano, the Monastero Santa Rosa was originally a Dominican monastery built in the 17th century.
-If you’re looking for some luxurious Italian hospitality, this makes a lovely spot, with rooms boasting glorious sea views and a Michelin-star kitchen that serves a mix of traditional and contemporary Campanian fare.
+Nestled in the fishing village of Conca dei Marini, located between Amalfi and Positano, the Monastero Santa Rosa makes a lovely spot for Italian hospitality.
 With just twenty rooms and suites, the hotel offers the luxury of privacy in the heart of Amalfi so you can soak in the buzzing vibe of the coast, but also relax in beautiful, peaceful surroundings.

 Hotel Villa Cimbrone